Xeo786/Rufaydium-Webdriver/README.md

 ```

 # CDP.Frames
-We can switch to frame using CDP methoed Just like Basic
+We can switch to the frame using CDP methods Just like Basic.
 ```AutoHotkey
 msgbox, % Page.CDP.FramesLength() ; will return child frame length
 Page.CDP.Frame(0) ; sitched to Frame 1